agentmorris/MegaDetector/api/batch_processing/integration/README.md

 This folder contains information about ways to use MegaDetector output files in various workflows.
 Specifically...

-### Timelapse2
+### Timelapse

-[Timelapse2](http://saul.cpsc.ucalgary.ca/timelapse/) can read the results produced by the [MegaDetector batch processing API](https://github.com/agentmorris/MegaDetector/tree/master/api/batch_processing) and/or [run_tf_detector_batch.py](https://github.com/agentmorris/MegaDetector/blob/master/detection/run_tf_detector_batch.py), as well as the species classification results produced by our [classification pipeline](https://github.com/agentmorris/MegaDetector/tree/master/classification).
+[Timelapse](http://saul.cpsc.ucalgary.ca/timelapse/) can read the results produced by the [MegaDetector batch processing API](https://github.com/agentmorris/MegaDetector/tree/master/api/batch_processing) and/or [run_tf_detector_batch.py](https://github.com/agentmorris/MegaDetector/blob/master/detection/run_tf_detector_batch.py), as well as the species classification results produced by our [classification pipeline](https://github.com/agentmorris/MegaDetector/tree/master/classification).
 This is how most users work with MegaDetector results.
 For information about how to work with MegaDetector results in Timelapse, see [timelapse.md](timelapse.md), but mostly see the [Timelapse Image Recognition Guide](https://saul.cpsc.ucalgary.ca/timelapse/pmwiki.php?n=Main.ImageRecognition).

 <img src="../../../images/recognitionInTimelapse.jpg" width="500px;">